-The Pijp is the area located just to the south of Amsterdam city centre and people describe it as ‘trendy’, ‘cool’ and ‘hipster’.
+The Pijp is the area located just to the south of Amsterdam city center and people describe it as ‘trendy’, ‘cool’ and ‘hipster’.

 Other things to see in Amsterdam in one day

-You can choose among several providers, duration and type of boat (open roof, semi open, family friendly etc).
+You can choose among several providers (here a good one), duration and type of boat (open roof, semi-open, family-friendly etc).

 Discover Amsterdam by bike

 Bikes are everywhere in Amsterdam and when I say everywhere, I really mean it.

 Locals use bikes extensively and the city facilitates cyclists giving bikes precedence.